lcase28/pscfFieldGen/examples/README.md

  * 3-Dimensional
     * BCC Spheres (`bcc')

+## Network Phases

+Examples in the directory 'network_levelset' illustrate how to run the guess generator for network phases using the levelset method.
+Regardless of which PSCF version your final calculation will be done in, be sure that the Fortran version is installed, as this is the version used for the field conversions done during the level-set method.
+Available morphologies are:

+    * 3-Dimensional
+        * Gyroid (`gyroid`)

 ## Monomer Selection

 Examples in the directory 'monomer_selection/' reverse the block fractions of some of the